 Interest Expense.
-Interest expense increased to \$2.8 million in 1997 from \$0.9 million in 1996.
+Net interest expense increased to \$2.8 million in 1997 from \$0.9 million in 1996.
 The increase reflected a full year of interest expense on indebtedness incurred in connection with the Acquisition.
 See "Certain Transactions--Acquisition Transactions."